+e.
+Leathers

-- e.
-Leathers - i.
-Suits made of synthetic material are not permissible.
-The use of stretchable Kevlar and perforated materials in noncritical areas are permissible. - ii.
-Leather suits shall be one-piece design or joined by a full circumference zipper at the waist.
+(1) Suits made of synthetic material are not permissible.
+The use of stretchable Kevlar and perforated materials in non-critical areas are permissible.

+- (2) Leather suits shall be one-piece design or joined by a full circumference zipper at the waist.
 Leathers cannot be too big or loose.
-Critical area (knees, elbows, forearms, shoulders) armor or 2-layers of leather is highly recommended.

-- iii.
-Due to invisible flames, riders of motorcycles burning fuels of Methanol content are recommended to wear Nomex underclothing or something of similar nature. - 17.
-Safety Wiring - a.
+Critical area (knees, elbows, forearms, shoulders) armor or two layers of leather is highly recommended. - (3) Due to invisible flames, riders of motorcycles burning fuels of methanol content are recommended to wear Nomex underclothing or something of similar nature.

+17. Safety Wiring

+- a.
 Secure drain and fill plugs of the following with safety wire: transmission, engine, primary, coolant systems and any oil tanks.
 Also, safety wire radiator caps.
-Secure externally mounted air- filters and clamps with safety wire.
+Secure externally mounted air-filters and clamps with safety wire.
 Secure axle nuts, and pinch bolts with either safety wire or a castle nut and cotter key combination.
-Use of locking compound is not permissible. - b.
-Samples of safety wiring and castle nut and cotter key combination illustrated below.
+Use of locking compound is not permissible. - Samples of safety wiring and castle nut and cotter key combination illustrated below.

-- 18. Steering Damper
+Steering Damper

-- a.
 A steering damper shall not act as fork stops and are required in all classes.

-- 19. Throttle
+19. Throttle

-- a.
+a.
 Throttle shall be self-closing.

-- 20. Tow Start
+20. Tow Start

-- a.
 Tow starting is prohibited for all motorcycles with the exception of Streamliners and is limited to the first quarter (0.25) mile from the '0' start.

-- 21. Tires

-- a.
-The rider has the sole responsibility of ensuring tires are rated for the appropriate speed and for inspecting the condition of tires before and after each run.
+The rider has the sole responsibility of ensuring tires are rated for the appropriate speed and for inspecting the condition of tires before and after each run. b.

-- b.
 As a result of the rapid evolution of technology and the increased speed that it brings, it is recommended that when choosing tires for the meet, the rider choose a set that is rated for speeds higher than the class record.
 It is also recommended that if the rider has any questions, they should contact the tire manufacturer to ensure that they are using a tire that meets the speed requirement needed.